arro-aleksei-simplenight/fork_simplenight-ui/README.md

 This will run in port 6006.

+## **Working on the proyect**

+Run `yarn changeset` to update current versioning with patch and describe your task or Add the jira ticket.
+Like a commit.

 ## **How to install this package**

 1. First you should have .npmrc configured with your GITHUB_TOKEN, as it uses github packages